smile-on/cv-keypoint/model-selection.md

 ## 2. Model size

 At this step selection we concern about sizes and shape of CNN part in our model.
-Selection parameters **TODO**.
-Method of selection - brute force with grid search.
+Method of selection - brute force with sci-kit grid search.

+Selected parameters: **TODO**.

 ## 3. Hyperparameters

 Hyperparameters, optimizer

+Selected parameters: **TODO**.

 ## 4. Regularization of learning